ThePhD/ThePhD.github.io/_posts/2021-09-04-C the improvements.markdown

 were considered constant arrays because the parsers by [the Pillar Compilers](https://www.youtube.com/watch?v=XUhVCoTsBaM) was too amazing.

-Meme music aside, while it was nice that their constant expression parsers were exceptionally good, unfortunately that declaration should have been considered a Variable Length Array.
+Meme music aside, while it was nice that their constant expression parsers were exceptionally good, unfortunately that declaration should have been considered a Variable Length Array (VLA).
 While the compiler backend is free to lower it down to being a static array because it's so smart and capable, other far simpler compilers declared it a VLA because the C Standard's constant expression rules are incredibly limited.
+Seriously: a lot of what is computed at translation / compile time is actually extremely implementation-specific: there's a lot of people relying on a constant folder / constant parser that is way more beefy than the one in the C standard, which can make for a lot of problems when you're working with someone's home-grown C implementation.

-So, even if the compiler can turn it into a normal C array on its backend, it has to be considered a VLA, at least for the purposes of consuming the code and conforming to ISO C. (This means, among other things, that you cannot do `= {24}` on the above array as an initializer, because VLAs cannot be initialized with elements.
+So, even if the compiler can turn it into a normal C array on its backend, it has to be considered a VLA, at least for the purposes of consuming the code in the "front end" and conforming to ISO C. (This means, among other things, that you cannot do `= {24}` on the above array as an initializer, because VLAs cannot be initialized with elements.
 This was where some code was tripped up when it tried to port between compilers, resulting in unnecessary breakage.)

 ## N2686 - `#warning` directive

 Have you ever wanted to issue a diagnostic but let the user keep on compiling the code, because it was more of a "hey, this thing might go wrong, it might not, just letting you know" sort of problem?
 Did you want to put something in your library that amounted to a "hey, you're doing great, keep it up, love you!" printout in your user's console without ending their compilation, dear reader?
 Well, look no more, because C23 is going to have a `#warning` directive!
-Let your users keep on compiling but guide them towards better solutions by adding well-explained deprecation warnings for headers, telling someone that `CHAR_BIT != 0` is not really supported but "best of luck!!", and all sorts of things that `#error` was just WAY too annoying for!
+Let your users keep on compiling but guide them towards better solutions by adding well-explained deprecation warnings for headers, telling someone that `CHAR_BIT != 8` is not really supported but "best of luck!!", and all sorts of things that `#error` was just WAY too annoying for!

 This feature had been floated around WG21 (C++) a few times and people always got grumpy about it, but here WG14 is leading the way by standardizing existing practice and letting developers talk to their users and give them helpful information (or, perhaps, a well-warranted pat on the back).